FAQ

 How do I back pedal the crank arm on my e-bike?

-We have a cool little tool for making this just as easy as with a regular bike.
+We have 3 cool little tools for making this just as easy as with a regular bike.
 Click on image in "Featured Collection" to see it in action.
-It works on carrier mounted chainrings with 5mm hex and T30 torx chainring bolts.
+Three of them work on carrier mounted chainrings with 4mm hex, 5mm hex and T30 torx chainring bolts.
+The third is for direct mount chainrings.

 How to use the E-Bike Backpedal Tool?

-See Video @ "Featured Collection" click on product image.
-To use the tool, position the chainring with one of the mounting bolts at the 12:00 position.
-Engauge the tip into the 5mm hex or T30 bolt.
-Rotate the handle of the tool so it's perpendicular to the chank arm as it comes in contact with the crankarm.
-Rotate the crankarm backwards [counter-clockwise] and lube the chain.
-When finished rotate the handle of the tool, 90 degrees in either direction, and the pressure will be released so the tool can easily be removed.
+See Videos @ "Featured Collection" click on product image.
+For the carrier mount, Position the chainring with one of the mounting bolts at the 12:00 position.
+Insert the tip into the 5mm hex, 4mm hex or T30 bolt.
+Make sure the tip is fully inserted and the plastic handle surface is in contact with the face of the bolt.
+[The tip can be moved in and out to accomplish this] Rotate the handle of the tool so it's perpendicular to the crankarm as it comes in contact with the crankarm.
+Rotate the crankarm backwards [counter-clockwise] to clean and lube the chain.
+When finished rotate the handle of the tool counter-clockwise, and the pressure will be released so the tool can easily be removed.
 A T30 torx tip also fits 5mm hex.
-The T30 tip is shipped in position to engage a 5mm hex bolt.
 The tip can be pushed in when engaging a T30 bolt.
 [The engagement depth is slightly less] The tip can easily be moved in and out to accommodate either chainring bolt style.
 The tip fit to the handle is tight enough to stay in place but allow the handle to rotate when removing the tool.

 What is the nut in the bottle for?